Ryuichi-Yamafuji-Lun/MediSkinAI/README.md

 ## 🩺 Overview

 **MediSkinAI** is a full-stack AI-powered web application that classifies user-submitted dermoscopic skin lesion images as **benign or malignant**.
-Built with a mission to support early detection of melanoma, this project was inspired by my family's personal history with skin cancer and my desire to democratize access to AI-driven health screening tools.
+Inspired by my family’s history with skin cancer, I built MediSkinAI to explore how AI can aid early melanoma detection for underserved populations.

 ---